alansampaolo/esg-risk-prediction/README.md

 - the final sample is smaller than the full S&P 500 universe because only companies available in both original data sources could be merged;
 - the final modelling sample contains 378 companies;
-- the best test R² is moderate rather than high;
+- the best test R² is moderate;
 - the analysis does not provide causal evidence and should therefore not be interpreted as a direct basis for policy recommendations.

 ## LLM Application